This post may contain affiliate links. Please read our disclosure policy.

 Spray a baking dish with cooking spray.

-Drizzle with olive oil and toss to get all slices well coated.
+Drizzle with olive oil and toss to coat all slices evenly.

-Arrange sliced veggies alternatively into the prepared baking dish, making a spiral stack
+Arrange the sliced veggies in alternating layers in the prepared baking dish, forming a spiral stack from the edge to the middle.

 Commonly asked questions